jup-ag/space-station/jupiverse/300-voting.md

 2. Choose the amount to stake and click on the button **“Stake”**.
 3. Your specified amount of JUP tokens will sent to an escrow account.

-:::note No Mimum To Vote
+:::note No Minimum To Vote
 There is no minimum JUP needed to be eligible to participate in the voting process.
 You can vote even if you have staked 1 JUP.
 :::